jatulya/Chat_App/djangoChat/README.md

-we first check if the entered room exists. for that, we create a path and view named checkroom activate the form
+we first check if the entered room exists. for that, we create a path and view named checkroom activate the form check if the room exists.
+    if yes -> go to the room url
+    else -> create a room in db and go to the room in the function room, return details of the room to room.html